-In accordance with regulation 25(1)(a) of the Administration Regulations, and "the 2018 Regulations" the Trustees assessed the "charges" and, so far as it was able to do so, the "transaction costs", borne by members of the Scheme for the Scheme year to 5 April 2023.
-For these purposes,
+In accordance with regulation 25(1)(a) of the Administration Regulations, and "the 2018 Regulations"

 - "charges" means "administration" charges other than: - "transaction costs" - where an order of the court provides for the recovery by the trustees or managers of costs incurred in complying with the order, the amount of those costs - charges permitted by regulations made under section 24 or 41 (charges in respect of pension sharing costs) of the Welfare Reform and Pensions Act 1999 - "winding up costs" - costs solely associated with the provision of death benefits. - "transaction costs" means the costs incurred as a result of the buying, selling, (switching), lending or borrowing of investments" - "winding up costs" means the costs of winding up a pension scheme including (but not limited to) the cost of: - legal advice - tracing, consulting and communicating with members - advice on exiting investments - selection of an alternative scheme or investments.